Current Long Term Installations

 Daan Padmos – Time Sharing, 2009

 The material used in the sculpture – 3/16-inch Corten steel – is related to the history of Peekskill, in which iron and steel played an important role, particularly in the 19th century, when the city’s foundries produced stoves, pots and pans, plows and other equipment.

 Dutch artist Folkert de Jong is one of the most innovative young sculptors today.
 Inspired by Abraham Maslow’s “Theory of Human Motivation,” De Jong stages an 18-foot styrofoam snow mountain being scaled by two bearded figures.
 The installation is on view at Hudson Valley Center for Contemporary Art.
 Hamburger Hill references an American assault on a Vietnam position in which most of the troops died and the hill had no strategic value.

-Using commonplace materials such as cardboard, linoleum, postage tape and aluminum foil, Swiss artist Thomas Hirschhorn has recreated a full-scale replica of a laundrette, in which cardboard models of washing-machines are inset with television sets showing global atrocities downloaded from the internet juxtaposed to videos of the artist performing everyday, commonplace tasks.
-Hirschhorn, who has become the most celebrated international installation artist, challenges us to consider how poverty and neglect has led to human incivility.
+Using commonplace materials such as cardboard, linoleum, postage tape and aluminum foil, Swiss artist Thomas Hirschhorn has recreated a full-scale replica of a laundrette, in which cardboard models of washing-machines are inset with television sets showing global atrocities next to people going about commonplace tasks.
+Hirschhorn, who has become a celebrated international installation artist, challenges us to consider poverty, neglect, and human incivility.
 This long term installation is on view at Hudson Valley Center for Contemporary Art.

 Daniel Phillips - Convent of St. Mary, 2012